 You need to improve your fluency with conversational Thai lessons online with a native Thai speaker to speak Thai fluently.
 Moreover, you can speak Thai confidently like a native speaker by attending an online course.

-Ling Live from Simya Solutions will be the perfect partner resource to use with everything you have listed to hone your listening and speaking practice already before coming to Thailand.
+Ling Live will be the perfect partner resource to use with everything you have listed to hone your listening and speaking practice already before coming to Thailand.
 Improve your pronunciation and develop your fluency through face-to-face conversations with professional native Thai teachers.

 My last word and advice are not to rely solely on these resources.
 It would be best to speak Thai with the locals every day to practice what you have learned and read.